Hyperfocus

 Hyperfocus is an intense form of mental concentration or visualization that focuses consciousness on a subject, topic, or task.
 In some individuals, various subjects or topics may also include daydreams, concepts, fiction, the imagination, and other objects of the mind.
 Hyperfocus on a certain subject can cause side-tracking away from assigned or important tasks.

-Psychiatrically, it is considered to be a trait of ADHD together with inattention, and it has been proposed as a trait of other conditions, such as schizophrenia, and autism spectrum disorder (ASD).
+Psychiatrically, it is considered to be a trait of attention deficit hyperactivity disorder (ADHD) together with inattention, and it has been proposed as a trait of other conditions, such as schizophrenia and autism spectrum disorder (ASD).

+One proposed factor in hyperfocus as a symptom involves the psychological theory of brain lateralization, wherein one hemisphere of the brain specializes in some neural functions and cognitive processes over others.
+Those who have a tendency to hyperfocus, such as those with ADHD, may experience a form of "pseudoneglect", where attention is dominant on one side of the brain, leading to preferential attention in some neural connections and processes over others overall.
+While this idea is under study, it is not yet empirically proven.

 Hyperfocus may bear a relationship to the concept of flow.
 In some circumstances, both flow and hyperfocus can be an aid to achievement, but in other circumstances, the same focus and behavior could be a liability, distracting from the task at hand.
 However, unlike hyperfocus, "flow" is often described in more positive terms, suggesting they are not two sides of the same condition under contrasting circumstance or intellect.

 Psychiatric symptom

 Hyperfocus may in some cases also be symptomatic of a psychiatric condition.
 In some cases, it is referred to as perseveration—an inability or impairment in switching tasks or activities ("set-shifting"), or desisting from mental or physical response repetition (gestures, words, thoughts) despite absence or cessation of a stimulus.
 It is distinguished from stereotypy (a highly repetitive idiosyncratic behaviour).

-Conditions associated with hyperfocus or perseveration include neurodevelopmental disorders, particularly those considered to be on the autism spectrum and attention deficit hyperactivity disorder (ADHD).
+Conditions associated with hyperfocus or perseveration include neurodevelopmental disorders, particularly those with autism spectrum disorder and attention deficit hyperactivity disorder (ADHD).
 In ADHD, it may be a coping mechanism or a symptom of emotional self-regulation.
 So called "twice exceptional" people, with high intellect and learning disabilities, may have either or both of hyperfocus and perseverative behaviours.
 They are often mimicked by similar conditions involving executive dysfunction or emotional dysregulation, and lack of diagnosis and treatment may lead to further co-morbidity.